-If any of these questions resonate with you, it is likely that a drug addiction could be present, under the surface.
+If any of these questions resonate with you, it is likely that drug addiction could be present, under the surface.
 If your relationship with drugs isn’t as strong as this, it is likely that substance abuse is present.
 In whichever situation, sourcing treatment for drug addiction will be recommended, as soon as possible.

 Commonly abused drugs

 There are a large number of different drugs out there, commonly abused.
-However, there are a few categories which are initially favoured for their effects, yet also unknowingly identified as highly addictive, with great risk factors.
+However, there are a few categories that are initially favoured for their effects, yet also unknowingly identified as highly addictive, with great risk factors.